besmera/besmera.github.io/src/F18-CSCI290/nodejs2.md

 ## Events

-* We have expierence with events using jQuery
+* You may have experience with events using jQuery

 ```javascript
 $("#albums").on("click", ".album",function(){